-with $d_x$ as defined before, and in the last equation the term $\tilde{\alpha} d_{1,2} c_{2,0}$ is neglected as it refers to the electron state $j=2$.
-So, as expected in an isolated system, we recover the results from the Jaynes-Cummings model since the equations for $c_{1,0}(t)$ and $c_{0,1}(t)$ are the same obtained in the development of \eqref{JC_C1C2} (having those same solutions).
-They constitute the doublet $D_1$, and as we have just seen $c_{0,0}(t)$ is decoupled, while $c_{1,1}(t)$, by coupling with $c_{0,2}(t)$, would build the next doublet $D_2$.
+where in the last equation the term $\alpha x_{1,2} c_{2,0}(t)$ was not included since it refers to the next electron state $j=2$.
+So, as expected in an isolated system, we recover the results from the Jaynes-Cummings model since the equations for $c_{1,0}(t)$ and $c_{0,1}(t)$ are the same obtained in the development of \eqref{JC_C1C2}, having those same solutions.
+They constitute the doublet $D_1$ in \eqref{JC_C1C2_01}, and as we have just seen $c_{0,0}(t)$ is decoupled, while $c_{1,1}(t)$, by coupling with $c_{0,2}(t)$, would build the next doublet $D_2$.
 We emphasize, however, that \eqref{posHproj} is more general for dealing with open transport scenarios, since it does not dwell on the specific information of an isolated system basis.